eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-networking.md

 </figcaption>
 </figure>

+#### What optimization does Gossibhub provide?
+**Approach 1:** Maintain a fully connected mesh (all peers connected to each other 1:1), which scales poorly (O(n^2)).
+Why this scales poorly?
+Each node may recieve the same message from other (n-1) nodes , hence wasting a lot of bandiwidth.
+If a the message is a block data, then the wasted bandwith is exponentially large.

+**Approach 2:** Pubsub (Publish-Subscribe Model) messaging pattern is used where senders (publishers) don’t send messages directly to receivers (subscribers).
+Instead, messages are published to a common channel (or topic), and subscribers receive messages from that channel without direct interaction with the publisher.
+The nodes mesh with a particular number of other nodes for a topic, and those with other nodes.
+Hence, allowing more efficient message passing.

 ## libp2p-noise - Encryption

 The [Noise framework][noise-framework] is not a protocol itself, but a framework for designing key exchange protocols.
 The [specification][noise-specification] is a great place to start.